Join cells with comma

 "figs apples "

-Finally, SUBSTITUTE is used to replace each space (" ") with a comma and space (", "), returning text like this:
+Finally, the SUBSTITUTE function is used to replace each space (" ") with a comma and space (", "), returning text like this:

 Joining cells with other delimiters